conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/AligningSequences_Mafft_UNIX.md

 2. Install MAFFT using conda
-  * It is recommended to always install packages in their own environments so here will we create an enironment and install BUSCO in one step.
+  * It is recommended to always install packages in their own environments so here will we create an enironment and install MAFFT in one step.
 ```c
 mamba create -n mafft -c bioconda mafft -y
 mamba activate mafft